jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 * Tested with ffmpeg version "4.4.2-0ubuntu0.22.04.1"
 * Uses whisper.cpp for the transcription part.
 * No error handling currently, feel free to fork or port!
+* Two bonus makefiles for radio programs and videos with transcription but with no translation, see end of this Readme

 ## Usage